swalusimbi/react-todo-list/README.md

 # React todo list

-This is a simple todo list application built with React and Vite.\n It is basically for capturing what particular events you will be doing at a particular date.
+This is a simple todo list application built with React and Vite.<br>
+It is basically for capturing what particular events you will be doing at a particular date.

 ## Features